This coconut ice cream is sweet, creamy, and uses coconut milk! Made with just 3 ingredients, there is NO ice cream maker required!

-Start by adding all your ingredients into a high-speed blender and blend until smooth.
-Choose a blender with ice blending capabilities.
+Add all your ingredients into a high-speed blender and blend until smooth.
+Choose a blender with ice-blending capabilities.

 Step 2- Let it set

-Next, transfer into a loaf tin or freezer friendly container.
-If you can, place the loaf pan in the freezer first so it can chill prior to adding the mix into it.
+Next, transfer into a loaf tin or freezer-friendly container.
+If you can, place the loaf pan in the freezer first so it can chill before adding the mix into it.

-Place the coconut milk ice cream mixture into the freezer and for the first hour, stir it every 10-15 minutes.
+Place the coconut milk ice cream mixture into the freezer and stir it every 10-15 minutes for the first hour.
 After the first hour, let it freeze for a further 3 hours.

 Step 3- Serve

-Can I make this in an ice cream maker?
+Can I make this in an ice cream machine?

 If you have an ice cream maker, you can definitely make this coconut milk ice cream in it!

 Follow the blender directions and freeze the mixture for about 45 minutes.
 Once it has frozen slightly, transfer it to the ice cream maker.
-Follow the ice cream maker instructions until thick and creamy.
+Follow the manufacturer’s instructions and churn until thick and creamy.
 Transfer to the freezer and allow to freeze for an hour.

 Tips to make the best recipe